inveniosoftware/invenio-rdm-migrator/README.rst

         "draft_files": self._draft_files(entry),
     }

 This means that you will need to implement the functions for each key.
 Note that, only `_record` and `_parent` should return content, the others can return `None`.
-In this case we will need to rethink which methods should be `abstractmethod` and which ones be defaulted to `None/{}/some other default` in the base).
-You can find an example implementation at `transform/zenodo:ZenodoToRDMRecordTransform`.
+In this case we will need to re-think which methods should be `abstractmethod` and which ones be defaulted to `None/{}/some other default` in the base.
+You can find an example implementation at `zenodo-rdm/site/zenodo_rdm/migrator/transform.py:ZenodoToRDMRecordTransform`.

 Some of these functions can themselves use a `transform/base:Entry` transformer.
-An _entry_ transformer, is one layer deeper abstraction, to provide an interface with the methods needed to generate valid data.
-Following the record example, you can implement `transform/base:RDMRecordEntry`.
-Note that implementing this interface will produce valid _data_ for a record, however, the _metadata_ is not interfaced (It is an open question how much we should define this and avoid duplicating already existing Marshmallow schemas).
+An _entry_ transformer is a one layer deeper abstraction, to provide an interface with the methods needed to generate valid data for part of the `Transform` class.
+In the record example, you can implement `transform.base:RDMRecordEntry`, which can be used in the `RDMRecordTransform._record` function mentioned in the code snippet above.
+Note that implementing this interface will produce valid _data_ for a record.
+However, the _metadata_ is not interfaced.
+It is an open question how much we should define these interfaces and avoid duplicating already existing Marshmallow schemas.

 At this point you might be wondering "Why not Marshmallow then?".
 The answer is "separation of responsibilities, performance and simplicity".
 The later lays with the fact that most of the data transformation is custom, so we would end up with a schema full of `Method` fields, which does not differ much from what we have but would have an impact on performance (Marshmallow is slow...).
 Regarding the responsibilities part, validating - mostly referential, like vocabularies - can only be done on _load_ where RDM instance knowledge/appctx is available.

-Note: there is an open question regarding a "soft/structural validation" step on the transformation.
-Right now this is forced because we access the fields with `[]` instead of allowing them not to be present like `.get(...)`.
+Note that no validation (not even structural) is done (at the moment) in this step.

 Load
 ----

 The final step to have the records available in the RDM instance is to load them.
 The available `load/postgresql:PostgreSQLCopyLoad` will carry out 2 steps:

-- 1. Prepare the inserts in one csv file per table.
+- 1. Prepare the data, writing one DB row per line in a csv file:

 .. code-block:: console

-    $ /migration/data/tables1668697280.943311
+    $ /path/to/data/tables1668697280.943311
         |
         | - pidstore_pid.csv
         | - rdm_parents_metadata.csv
         | - rdm_records_metadata.csv
         | - rdm_versions_state.csv

 2. Perform the actual loading, using `COPY`.
-Doing all rows at once is more efficient than performing one `INSERT` per row.
+Inserting all rows at once is more efficient than performing one `INSERT` per row.

-Internally what is happening is that the `prepare` function makes use of `TableLoad` implementations and then yields the list of csv files.
+Internally what is happening is that the `prepare` function makes use of `TableGenerator` implementations and then yields the list of csv files.
 So the `load` only iterates through the filenames, not the actual entries.

-A `TableLoad` is an abstraction that for every entry will yield one or more "row" entries.
-For example for a record it will yield: record recid, DOI and OAI (PersistentIdentifiers), record and parent metadata, etc.
+A `TableGenerator` will, for each value in the received iterator, yield one or more rows (lines to be written to the a csv file).
+For example for a record it will yield: recid, DOI and OAI (PersistentIdentifiers), record and parent metadata, etc.

 Notes
 =====

 **Infrastructure**

-While now we are simply running one after the other in the `run.py`, the idea is that all three steps will pull/push to/from queues so they can be deployed in different parts of the system (e.g. the load part in the worker nodes).
+While now we are chaining the iterator from one step into the other in the streams, the idea is that all three steps will pull/push to/from queues so they can be deployed in different parts of the system (e.g. the load part in the worker nodes).

-**Code**
-Take into account that the code inside the `/migration` folder is placed under `zenodo-rdm` temporarily.
-Therefore, you can simply have:

-- Your InvenioRDM instance running
-- Execute code inside this folder as if it was any other pure Python package.
-The Invenio dependencies do not require an app context (e.g. db models)

-There is an open discussion on where to place this code.

 **Others**

 - Using generators instead of lists, allows us to iterate through the data only once and perform the E-T-L steps on them.
 Instead of loop for E, loop for T, loop for L. In addition, this allows us to have the csv files open during the writing and closing them at the end (open/close is an expensive op when done 3M times).
-- Naming is far from ideal, open to suggestions (e.g. ETL vs Stream, Load vs Stream - then TableLoad would be TableStream).